-If you choose to log in, you can check-in as an attendee and see who else is there.
+If you choose to log in, your profile will be public and you will show in the Connect list.
+You’ll be given suggested connections based on the interests you filled in upon onboarding (if the guide creator has set any).
 You can add a picture and modify your profile (if you would like to share information) and chat with other attendees.
 When you are checked in to a guide you can be invited to meet other users using Meeting Booking.

 You can find everything you need to know about sessions in the Schedule.
 Tap on the dates at the top of the screen to navigate through the schedule.
 Tap on a session name to get more details.

 You may see colorful dots on some sessions.
 These indicate schedule tracks, which are tags for sessions according to topic, intended audience, etc.

 Below the session description text, you may see links to other items in the guide, surveys, PDFs, and/or website as additional resources.

 If YouTube, Vimeo, or Twitch videos have been added to the session, you can play these in the header of the session details page.

 When exploring the schedule, you will see plus sign symbols next to session titles when viewing a schedule overview.
 Tap on the plus sign (+) to add a session to your My Schedule.

 If you tap on a schedule session name to learn more about it, you will have the option to Add to My Schedule at the bottom of the screen.
 Tap this button to add the session to your My Schedule.